remogatto/makengo/README.markdown

 tasks then (task2, task3) run concurrently and task1 waits for (task2,
 task3) to finish their job.

+# CREDITS

+Special thanks to

+* Nicolas Sebrecht for bug reports, feedback and a lesson about git-am ;)

+* The Go mailing list for an useful [discussion](http://tinyurl.com/38crfo) about Go and DSLs

 # LICENSE

 Copyright (c) 2010 Andrea Fazzi